SAIL of Greenville

 Clerk of Course

-The placement of team and clerk of course tents will be very similar to the setup last year.
-The Clerk of Course tent will again be on the side of the building.
+The Clerk of Course tent will be on the side of the building under the tents.

 Display boards will indicate what event is being called.
-There may be a person with a headset who will communicate with C of C and walk the tent area with a bullhorn.
+There may be a person with a headset who will communicate with the Clerk of Course and walk the tent area with a bullhorn.?
 Responsibility to get swimmers to their events falls to the parents and the team.

-Swimmers who miss their event will not be allowed to swim that event.
-If a qualifier does not report to Clerk of Course by the time the qualifier's heat is seated on bench #6, an alternate will be placed.
+Swimmers who miss their event will not be allowed to swim that event.?
+If a qualifier does not report to the Clerk of Course area by the time the qualifier's heat is seated on bench #6, an alternate will be placed.

-Coaches are not allowed in Clerk of Course.
+Coaches are not allowed in the Clerk of Course area.

 "Bloody" Sunday